msk-access/py-gbcms/docs/ARCHITECTURE.md

 ## Overview

-GetBaseCounts is organized into distinct modules with clear responsibilities.
+gbcms is organized into distinct modules with clear responsibilities.
 This document explains how each module connects and when to use each component.

 ## Module Hierarchy